Calophyllum inophyllum: Description

-Tree and leaves
+Trunk and leaves

 Calophyllum inophyllum is a low-branching and slow-growing tree, which spreads with a broad and irregular crown.
 It usually reaches 8 to 30 m in height.
 Its trunk is thick and covered with black and cracked bark.

 Flowers

 Flowering can occur perennially, but usually two distinct flowering periods are observed each year: in late spring from April to June, and in late autumn from October to December.
 The flower is 25 to 30 mm wide and occurs in racemose or paniculate inflorescences consisting of four to 15 flowers.
 It has a sweet fragrance, which attracts many insects to pollinate it.
 The blooming is all-year-round.
 The fruit (the ballnut) appears as rounded and green drupe with 2–4 cm in diameter and a single large seed is located at the center.

 Fruit

 The fruit (the ballnut) is a round, green drupe measuring 2 to 4 cm in diameter.
 When ripe, the fruit is wrinkled and its color varies from yellow to brownish-red.
-It has thin spongy flesh with a taste slightly like apple.
+Although the mature fruit is poisonous to humans, the immature fruit has thin spongy flesh with a taste slightly like apple.